Come, Holy Spirit

 Longing for God’s empowering presencePsalm 76:1-12

 The temple in Jerusalem was not primarily a place of sacrifice, but the place of God’s presence.
 The psalmist writes, ‘In Judah God is known; his name is great in Israel.
 His tent is in Salem, his dwelling-place in Zion’ (vv.1–2).
 ‘Salem’ is the old Jebusite name for Jerusalem.
-‘Zion’ is a word often used to refer to Jerusalem as the focal point of God’s presence (v.7, AMP), amongst his people in the Old Testament.
+‘Zion’ is a word often used to refer to Jerusalem as the focal point of God’s presence (v.7, AMP), among his people in the Old Testament.
 This is the place of his tent (‘abode’, RSV).
 This is where God dwells.

 This is why the people of God were so passionate about Jerusalem, and in particular the temple.
 They longed, as we all do deep inside, for the presence of God.
 The amazing truth is that, through Jesus, we can know the presence of God in and among us, his people, wherever we are.
 He dwells in you by his Spirit.